 Could nuclear power offer an alternative approach to energy creation in Ireland?

-In 1974 the Electricity Supply Board (ESB) announced plans to build a nuclear power plant at Carnsore Point in County Wexford.
+The ESB has plans to build a nuclear power plant at Carnsore Point in County Wexford.

 A proposed nuclear power station would produce around seventeen per cent of the country's electricity by 1984 in comparison to the full capacity of just seven per cent at Poolbeg.
 This is big even by international standards.
 Britain gets ten per cent of its electricity from fourteen nuclear power stations. in the USA, over forty nuclear plants produce less than half a per cent of the country's electricity.